geminerald/peakwellness/README.md

 #### Media

-*  The colour scheme was taken from here
+*  The colour scheme was taken from [https://visme.co/blog/website-color-schemes/](Visme)
 *  The Images Used were taken from the client or Pexels

 #### Acknowledgements